eldoy/vcss/README.md

 Based on [marx](https://mblode.github.io/marx/) and [sanitize](https://csstools.github.io/sanitize.css/) but with extras:

-* Different defaults, a bit lighter
+* Different defaults, more light weight
 * More SCSS variables and colors
 * Extra tag styles and utilities
 * Lots of tweaks and some bug fixes